ch4mpy/spring-addons/samples/tutorials/resource-server_with_ui/README.md

     }
 }
 ```
+Non-standard logouts are then registered with properties under `com.c4-soft.springaddons.security.client` for each issuer, spring OIDC handler being used as default for non listed ones.

 ### 4.4.
 Multi-Tenant Properties
 The last piece of configuration we need is the properties driving all the auto-configuration: